Bicycle Race

 "Bicycle Race" is a song by the British rock band Queen.
 It was released on their 1978 album Jazz and written by Queen's lead singer Freddie Mercury.
 It was released as a double A-side single together with the song "Fat Bottomed Girls", reaching number 11 in the UK Singles Chart and number 24 in the Billboard Hot 100 in the US.
 The song is included in their 1981 Greatest Hits compilation.
-It is also one of the most downloaded bicycle-themed songs.

 The song is notable for its video featuring a bicycle race with nude women at Wimbledon Stadium.
 The controversial video was edited or even banned in several countries.
 The song itself has appeared in various media with a bicycle theme.

 Composition

 The song was written by Freddie Mercury and was inspired by watching the 18th stage of the 1978 Tour de France passing Montreux, where the band were recording Jazz in the Mountain Studios.
 It starts with a chorus unaccompanied by instruments.
 The chorus is followed by two verses connected with a bridge, both followed by a chorus.
 Around the middle of the song is a solo played with numerous bicycle bells.
 The song has an unusual chord progression with numerous modulations, a change of metre (from 4/4 to 3/4) in the bridge, and multitracked vocal and guitar harmonies.